Funeral in Berlin (1966)

 As the ordinary working class man dragooned into the world of espionage, Palmer is the ideal embodiment of the reluctant footsoldier, kept in the dark by his superiors and used by both sides.
 The audience may feel that way too as the storyline develops.
 Unlike in the Bond films, Funeral in Berlin does require you to keep up with the story developments and some of the intricacies of the plot are likely to lose or confuse anyone who isn't paying full attention.

 The film's greatest asset, of course, is Michael Caine as Palmer, still with his charm and insouciance intact.
 In fact, Palmer generally has an easier time of it here than in The Ipcress File and Caine's performance seems more relaxed and amused as a result.
-The script finds humour in Palmer's cover as a lingerie salesman, his preference for a more exciting name than “Edmund Dorff” on his false passport (“I want to be Rock Hunter”), and his attempt to claim a night with a glamorous female spy on expenses.
+The script finds humour in Palmer's cover as a lingerie salesman, his preference for a more exciting cover name than “Edmund Dorff” on his false passport (“I want to be Rock Hunter”), and his attempt to claim a night with a glamorous female spy on expenses.

 Typically, although Palmer is often in the dark about exactly what's going on, he has a much keener sense than Colonel Ross that there's something fishy about Stok's supposed desire to defect.
-Palmer knows better than his superiors that something is wrong, but he has to reluctantly follow Ross's orders.
-When he is picked up by Eva Renzi's character, Samantha Steel, he immediately twigs that she's a fellow spy, and hires one of his old criminal contacts to search her hotel room to find out what she is up to.
+Palmer knows better than his superiors that something is wrong, but has to reluctantly follow Ross's orders.
+When he is picked up by Eva Renzi's character, Samantha Steel, he immediately twigs that she is a fellow spy, and hires one of his old criminal contacts to search her hotel room to find out what she is up to.

 Palmer also shows his superior sense of morality.
 He refuses to kill a man in cold blood, and later turns down Colonel Ross's offer of the £800 loan he was seeking for a new car, showing his reluctance to profit from such a shady business.